-- Taxonomy-aligned (no fossil gas & nuclear) - Non Taxonomy-
+- Taxonomy-aligned (no fossil gas & nuclear) - Non Taxonomyaligned

 - For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

-As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.
+As the Fund does not commit to making sustainable investments aligned with the FUT of - As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.